🌴 Peninsula Paradise · Samaná

 Humpback Whale Watching

 Every January to March, thousands of humpback whales migrate to Samaná Bay — just east of Las Terrenas — to give birth and mate.
-It's one of the most significant humpback whale gatherings in the North Atlantic, and the boat tours are extraordinary.
+It's among the largest humpback gatherings in the North Atlantic, and the boat tours are extraordinary.
 Whales breach, sing, and surface within metres of the boats.
 No trip to Las Terrenas in whale season is complete without this.

 January–March · Book ahead

 A 52-metre waterfall in the mountains above the peninsula, accessible by horse or on foot through thick tropical jungle.
 The trail takes about an hour each way — guides are required and can be arranged in town.
 The falls drop into a natural swimming pool surrounded by lush rainforest.
-It's one of the most dramatic waterfall experiences in the Dominican Republic, and far less visited than the 27 Waterfalls near Puerto Plata.
+It's a proper hike to reach, and far less visited than the 27 Waterfalls near Puerto Plata.

 45 min by horse · Half-day trip